kimteespk/realtime-ml-crypto-with-offline-pred-as-attr/README.md

-- create file config.ini at root directory for database connection configuration
+- Create a file named "config.ini" at root directory for database connection configuration

 [DB]
 user = your_db_user